 Whether you're Silver I or Global Elite, standard matchmaking is often the simplest way to find a game against players of equal skill.
 But what if you'd like to play exclusively with your friends?
 With your own CS:GO server, you'll have total control over who can and can't join.
 Perfect for curating your own private server community.

 It may seem obvious, but gaming on your very own server is often far safer than playing on public servers.
 Being able to choose exactly who you play with is a simple way to ward off any trolls or unsavoury characters.
 Plus, you'll be gaming on servers hosted in ISO 27001 certified data centres, so you'll be safe as houses.
 The only thing you'll need to worry about is the enemy's AWP.

 Like all FPS games, CS:GO is at its best when your ping is as low as possible.
 If you're lagging, you won't hit the broad side of a barn.
 Hosting your own CS:GO server will ensure low ping and keep your aim sharp.
 To help keep your latency as low, select a server as close to you as possible.
 The only exception would be if your server's community is based elsewhere, then you should choose a server closer to them to offer an optimal experience.
 They'll be more likely to keep playing too.

 The perfect CS:GO server hosting: dedicated servers or cloud?

+Although dedicated servers run on their own machine, they come with the caveat that if the machine or the connection to it goes down, the game will stop working.
+In a competitive environment, this can be catastrophic.
 In a cloud server setup, however, the load is shared between multiple different machines monitored by a load balancer.
 If one of those machines fails, the load will simply be redistributed among the other machines, and the game will remain available.

-How to host a CS:GO server
+Host a CS:GO server with us